 Patek Philippe Introduces The Reference 5396R-016 Annual Calendar Moon Phase

-Patek Philippe has updated one of its long-running calendar models with a new version of the Reference 5396R.
-The watch keeps the familiar Annual Calendar layout the brand introduced back in 1996, but now comes with a warmer dial color in sunburst sand beige and a rose gold case.
-It’s not a redesign in the strict sense, but more of a gentle refresh of a familiar format within the brand’s catalog.
+Patek Philippe has updated one of its long-running calendar models with a new version of the reference 5396R.
+The watch keeps the familiar Annual Calendar layout the brand introduced back in 1996, but now it comes with a warmer dial color in sunburst sand beige and a rose gold case.
+It’s not a redesign in the strict sense.
+Rather, it’s more of a gentle refresh of a familiar format within the brand’s catalog.

 The 5396 has always sat in an interesting spot in Patek Philippe’s lineup.
 It offers a full calendar display with day, date, and month, but avoids the complexity of a perpetual calendar.
 Instead, the Annual Calendar mechanism only needs to be adjusted once a year, which has helped make it one of the more practical complications in the brand’s collection.
 This new version continues that approach, leaning into classic styling rather than making major changes to the formula.

-The watch comes in a fully polished 38.5mm rose gold case that measures 11.2mm thick, giving it a fairly traditional wrist presence.
-It’s fitted with sapphire crystals on both sides, and it’s rated to 30 meters of water resistance.
+The watch features a fully polished 38.5mm rose gold case with an 11.2mm profile, giving it a fairly traditional wrist presence.
+It’s fitted with sapphire crystals on both sides, and it’s rated water resistant to 30 meters.

 Inside, Patek Philippe uses its self-winding caliber 26-330 S QA LU 24H.
 The movement features the Annual Calendar function, moon phases, a 24-hour indication, and central seconds.
 It runs at 4 Hz and uses a 21K gold central rotor.
-With 339 components, the movement offers a power reserve of roughly 35 to 45 hours.
-Setting is done via the crown, with additional correctors on the case for adjusting the calendar and moon phase when needed.
+With 339 components, the movement offers a power reserve of roughly 35–45 hours.
+The wearer can set it via the crown, and there are additional correctors on the case for adjusting the calendar or moonphase indications when needed.

-The watch is paired with a shiny, dark chestnut alligator strap with square scales and a rose gold fold-over clasp.
-It’s very much in line with the rest of the watch: classic materials, traditional finishing, and a focus on understatement rather than contrast or sportiness.
+Patek pairs the watch with a shiny, dark chestnut alligator strap with square scales and a rose gold folding clasp.
+It’s very much in line with the rest of the watch — classic materials, traditional finishing, and a focus on understatement rather than contrast or sportiness.

 First impressions